jfilby/nexus/docs/models.md

 ## Defining Models

+Models are defined at the application level, but may be referenced across applications in a project, or in other projects.

 Models are defined by YAML and generate:
 - SQL create object DDL files
 - Nim cached and non-cached data access files
 - Nim object types

-Create a file called conf/*module*/models/models.yaml.
+Create a file called conf/*application*/models/models.yaml.

+The module specified in model.yaml is the name of the application.

 Here's an example of a models.yaml file: